txoof/epd_display/paperpi/plugins/dec_binary_clock/README.md

 FUNCTION: update_function
 update function for dec_binary_clock

-    provides time as an image in four, four-bit numbers in little-endian format:
+    This plugin provides time as an image and string in four, four-bit numbers in little-endian format (see EXAMPLE).

     EXAMPLE:
     Time 14:49